How to use SwiftUI ScrollView

 }

-The size of the images is adjusted to fit the available space.
-You can learn more about how to work with images in this post.
+The size of the images is adjusted to fit the available space by using the resizable modifier and scaleToFit.

 Scroll view has a parameter to change the scroll direction from the default vertical scrolling to horizontal.
 We also have to use a horizontal stack inside the ScrollView otherwise the layout directions don't match.
 You could use LazyHStack or LazyHGrid.